 Ribbon-Cutting Sponsored by Johnson & Johnson Vision

 Optometry Cares® - The AOA Foundation will induct the Class of 2018 into the National Optometry Hall of Fame during an hors d'oeuvres reception.
-Come congratulate the luminaries of the optometric profession, celebrate their accomplishments and listen to their stories.
+Congratulations to the 2018 inductees: Dr. David Cockrell, Dr. Irwin Suchoff and Dr. Les Walls.
+Come celebrate their accomplishments and honor these luminaries of the profession.

 College rivalries take center stage as 25 schools and colleges of optometry battle to be the smartest, loudest, and most creative in the 27th Annual Essilor Optometry Student BowlTM.
 The high-speed, high-stakes test of optometric knowledge pits one champion from each school against all others, poised to buzz in with the right answer and bring home $1,000 and the coveted crystal trophy.